Does uv light ffect digital camera less than film cameras

 As technology advances, so does the need for better UV protection in digital cameras.
 Manufacturers are constantly working on developing new materials and coatings that can effectively block harmful UV rays while maintaining high image quality.

-See also Best compact digital camera for wildlife photography
+See also Best digital camera hobby photographer

 1. Advanced UV Filters